brahAraya/yt-mp3-download/README.md

 ```

 ## Windows Compatibility
-To run this on Windows, you must clone this repo in a [WSL](https://learn.microsoft.com/en-us/windows/wsl/install) environment and execute it from the terminal.
+To run this on Windows, you’ll need to clone this repo into a [WSL](https://learn.microsoft.com/en-us/windows/wsl/install) environment and run the script from there.
+Don't forget to install all the required dependencies **inside WSL**.

 You can also create a batch file to directly run the Python script with a simple double-click:

 ### example-without-venv.bat
 ```batch